 \subsection{Utility Analysis}

-The utility of \name is independent of dummy data, and only the sampling rate $p_s$ and the threshold $\tau$ affect the closeness of the histogram estimated by \name to the true histogram.
-By leveraging utility guarantees of sample-and-threshold approach~\cite{cormode2022sample}, \name will reveal to the aggregation server any value whose frequency is sufficiently above the threshold with high probability.
+The utility of \name is unaffected by the inclusion of dummy data: only the sampling rate $p_s$ and the threshold $\tau$ affect the accuracy of the histogram estimated by \name relative to the true histogram.
+Leveraging utility guarantees of sample-and-threshold approach~\cite{cormode2022sample}, we can show that \name reveals to the aggregation server, with high probability, any value whose frequency is sufficiently above the threshold.